niledatabase/niledatabase/examples/quickstart/node_react/README.md

 cd niledatabase/examples/quickstart/node_react
 ```

-Rename `.env.example` to `.env`, and update it with your workspace and database name.
-_(Your workspace and database name are displayed in the header of the Nile dashboard.)_
+Copy `.env.example` to `.env` and fill in the details of your Nile DB and your AI model vendor.
-Also fill in the username and password with the credentials you picked up in the previous step.

 It should look something like this: